hitsh95/DespeckleNet/readme.md

 ## Common problem
-When you encounter any problems please contact us by email <shahao@stu.hit.edu.cn>
+When you encounter any problems please contact us by email <ybzhang08@hit.edu.cn> or <shahao@stu.hit.edu.cn>